Zombitse-Vohibasia National Park: Forests

 The canopy trees of the forests average 10–16 m tall and are primarily members of the families Euphorbiaceae and Fabaceae (e.g. Pongamiopsis pervilleana).
 Baobabs (Adansonia za and Adansonia grandidieri) along with other taller trees can be found emerging above the canopy.
 Beneath the canopy, there is usually a shrub layer made up primarily of woody species with thick, sclerophyllous leaves, including many from the family Euphorbiaceae, as well as species in the families Sapindaceae, Anacardiaceae, and Burseraceae.
 The Vohibasia section has few understory shrubs but with the rainy season develops a diverse understory, made up largely of annual plants of the family Acanthaceae.

-Woodlands and Grasslands
+Woodlands and grasslands

-Woodlands form a transition zone between forest and grassland and have scattered patches of shrubs or small trees such as Dicoma incana, Dalbergia sp., Stereosperum euphoroides, Rhopalocarpus lucidus, Fernandoa madagascariensis, and Diospyros sakalavarum.
+Woodlands form a transition zone between forest and grassland and have scattered patches of shrubs or small trees such as Dicoma incana, Dalbergia sp., Stereospermum euphoroides, Rhopalocarpus lucidus, Fernandoa madagascariensis, and Diospyros sakalavarum.
 Woodlands grade into areas of savannah, and into grasslands with numerous grass species.
 Most of the grasses are native but not endemic species such as Aristida barbicollis.

 Wetlands

 Wetlands are not extensive, but Ravenea rivularis (Arecaceae) and Pandanus xerophyta (Pandanaceae) can be found in these moister habitats as well as Cyperus spp. and Scirpus spp.
-The endemic freshwater aquatic Aponogeton decaryi (NT) has also been reported here.
+The endemic freshwater aquatic Aponogeton decaryi (near threatened) has also been reported here.